demoa00/SE2_11_thesis_management/retrospective/Retrospective_02.md

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
 >Complete Docker implementation,
 Refine mobile layout,
-Tasks to fix the tests
+Tasks to fix the tests.
+>Establish a deadline two or three days before the Demo, so we have enough time to test and ensure that everything works properly.

 - One thing you are proud of as a Team!!
 When we work as a team we amnage to overcome the troubles